Contact Information and FAQ's

 The Application Fee is $95.00 and is non-refundable.

-Official transcripts must be sent directly from your university to our admissions office (Allard School of Law Admissions, 1822 East Mall, Vancouver, BC, V6T 1Z1).
+Official transcripts must be sent directly from your university to our admissions office.
 Please ensure they are NOT sent to the general UBC Admissions Office.
 Foreign transcripts must be evaluated by a foreign credential evaluation service (note that this does not apply to exchange transcripts).

 If you have already completed your degree, only one official copy should be sent to the Law Admissions Office.
 If you are currently attending university, one transcript should be sent prior to the document deadline, and a final copy must be submitted once your degree has been confirmed.
 UBC students do not need to submit transcripts; we will access UBC transcripts directly from Enrolment Services.
 However, if you attended another institution prior to UBC or went on exchange, you must arrange to have those transcripts sent directly to our Law Admissions Office.